Student Spotlight: Eftalda Becka

 Becka credits Carter for his advice, particularly his suggestion that she apply to research programs.
 This led to the programs at ISU and UIUC, both funded by the National Science Foundation and were specifically for undergraduate students.

-Becka is currently studying chemical engineering at UIUC and will graduate in May 2013.
+Becka studied chemical engineering at UIUC and graduated in 2013.
 While at UIUC, she worked as a research assistant to Dr. Benjamin McCall and studied the nuclear spin dependence of the chemical reaction in a hollow cathode plasma cell.
 She also worked as a research assistant to Dr. Brendan Harley, where she fabricated a brain-mimetic Extra Cellular Matrix platform by using photo-crosslinked polymers to understand the aggressive invasion of glioma cells.

 In addition, Becka is a quartermaster and chemical equipment technician in the Illinois National Guard.
 She plans to pursue post-baccalaureate work, including a Ph.D. in chemical engineering, and then start a career in a research laboratory.